surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

 ## Draft Changelog for 1.8.0

-1.8.0 is planned for Dec 2020 or Jan 2021
+1.8.0 is planned for Dec 2020 or Jan 2021.
+In 1.8.0, we introduced many new original features, but also adapted a large collection of existing open source code to work inside Surge.
+We are especially grateful to these authors (noted in the changelog) for making their software available, for being friendly when we talked to them about adapting their software for Surge, and for being part of the Free and Open Source music software community!

-As of commit 4237734600 here's what's there:
+As of commit 8e03ba0b here's what's there:

 * Filters
    * Added "Vintage Ladders", 2 models of vintage 4 stage feedback low pass ladder filters.
         Thanks to [@ddiakopoulos](https://github.com/ddiakopoulos) for maintaing this very useful [repo of research and code](https://github.com/ddiakopoulos/MoogLadders) which heavily informed the models we implemented.
-   * Integrate the filter from [OB-Xd](https://github.com/reales/OB-Xd)
+   * Adapt the filter from [OB-Xd](https://github.com/reales/OB-Xd)
+   * Adapt the K-35 filter from [Odin 2](https://github.com/TheWaveWarden/odin2)
+   * Adapt the Diode Ladder filter from [Odin 2](https://github.com/TheWaveWarden/odin2)
    * Implement 24dB varients for the bandpass and notch filter subtypes

 * Expanded Modulator Features and Fixes